 For better or worse creative work is full of subjective elements.
-Elements that are tacit.
-Elements that we can’t seem to codify no matter how much time passes.
+Elements that we simply can’t put into words.
+No matter how much time passes.
 One of these elements is what makes something “human”.
 To make something human involves drawing from who you are and channeling it into your work.
 There are countless people across multiple industries who create like this.
 Actors, musicians, directors, writers, painters, etc. Then there are the few who’ve taken it a step further.
 Those who can speak to what makes us human in a way that is human.

 Right off the bat, there are a handful of factors that make this piece pleasant to engage with.
 The camera’s POV is interesting in that it captures something very raw and organic.
 The lighting is dramatic, but not overly so.
 The sound design is really nice by itself and only serves to compliment everything that adjoins it.
 However, what’s interesting about this work isn’t its constituents, or what it’s trying to say.
 It’s how it’s trying to say it.
 It doesn’t tell you how this painting will resonate with you.
 There is no telling of anything.
 Just the showing of the impact that it had on others.
 It interchanges written language with the expressions of strangers.
 It communicates by using what we are to describe something to us.

-The second example is done in part by Allison Murphy and a few others over at Media Arts Lab.
+The second example is done by the good people over at Media Arts Lab.
 This piece is called Life Up Late and it depicts people passed out with their iPhones playing in the background.
-It’s nice in a lot the same ways the Last Da Vinci is.
+It’s nice in a lot of the same ways the Last Da Vinci is.
 The sound design pairs well with its adult lullaby vibe.
 The camera’s POV captures something tender and organic looking.
 However, this work behaves a bit differently from the one prior in how it communicates.
 It actually has a tangible message aiding in what it’s trying to say.
 The copy reading“ You’ll lose power before it will” basically tells you that the new iPhone’s battery is so long-lasting it’ll outlast your own battery.
 Although, that information is vague.
 They could have said that it lasts however many hours.
-Instead, they decided to say that it can stay up longer than you can as they proceed to show you what that might look like.
-In the same way that the Last Da Vinci communicates Life Up Late utilizes human behavior as a means of expression.
+Instead, they decided to say that it can stay up longer than you can as they proceeded to show you what that might look like.
+In the same way that The Last Da Vinci communicates Life Up Late utilizes human behavior as a means of expression.
 While it uses language to help make its message more apparent it also uses ourselves to describe the product’s benefit to us.